nsg/snaps.nsg.cc/tunnel.md

 # tunnel

-I made this snap as a easy and quick solution to get a layer 2 tunnel running between point A and point B. Then snap is based round the software [Tinc](https://tinc-vpn.org).
+I made this snap as an easy and quick solution to get a layer 2 tunnel running between point A and point B. Then snap is based round the software [Tinc](https://tinc-vpn.org).

 For more information, see the [README](https://github.com/nsg/tunnel/blob/master/README.md)